 Make the money plan process something that you share with others, not only will it take the pressure out of the process, but it can create some accountability at the same time.

-Letting others know that you have a budget and having them help you create it will make the process easier and more likely to be realistic…
+Letting others know that you have a plan and having them help you create it will make the process easier and more likely to be realistic…

 3. Make a list.
 And check it twice